-Join #TeamTroll to the most popular locations in Iceland's South Coast and experience a rare natural phenomenon: a blue ice cave while hiking on a glacier.
+Join #TeamTroll to the most popular locations along Iceland's South Coast and experience a rare natural phenomenon: A blue ice cave and hiking on a glacier.

 ✓ Skógafoss waterfall ✓ Seljalandsfoss waterfall ✓ Reynisfjara, the Black Sand Beach ✓ Jökulsárlón, the Glacier Lagoon ✓ Diamond Beach ✓ Blue Ice Cave

 ✓ Wi-Fi and Icelandic music on board ✓ Accommodation with breakfast ✓ Small group experience ✓ Glacier & ice cave equipment

 In this tour, you’ll be taken to the famous South Coast.
 Along the shore, you’ll get to see the two waterfalls Seljalandsfoss and Skógafoss, and the famous Black Sand Beach.
 You’ll also visit the stunning Glacier Lagoon Jökulsárlón in Vatnajökull National Park, where you’ll also get the chance to explore Europe’s largest glacier and enter a blue ice cave.
 And if nature allows, you’ll get a view of the magnificent Northern Lights at night.